forta-network/docs/docs/concepts.md

 ## Scan Nodes

 A scan node is a specific type of Forta node that executes agents for every transaction and every new block on a specific blockchain network (may also be mempool or simulated network).
 The scan node manages and coordinates agents (e.g. by instantiating and running agents, and restarting agents that become unresponsive).
 The scan node ferries blockchain data to agents to process the transaction/block and then consolidates the report of findings to a public Forta smart contract.
+To learn more about scan nodes, see our [FAQ](faq.md#how-do-i-run-a-scan-node) section.

 ## Agents

 Agents refer to a set of code scripts within a Docker container that process some blockchain data (i.e. a block or transaction) and detect specific threat conditions (e.g. whether a flash loan attack occured, or whether a particular account balance fell below some threshold).
 Agents emit alerts for their findings.
 Agents are executed by scan nodes.
+To learn more about agents, see our [FAQ](faq.md#what-makes-a-good-agent) section.

 ## Agent Registry